-- When it comes to birthdays or new toys we try really hard to direct people to our plastic-free wish list but we also buy second-hand or swap with friends.
+- When it comes to birthdays or new toys we try really hard to direct people to our plastic-free wish list.
+We also buy second-hand or swap with friends.
 I’d rather re-use secondhand plastic and save it going to landfill than buy new plastic.

 - There are so many recipes for homemade beauty products and I’ve had fun experimenting.
 Currently loving my homemade soap, using a shampoo bar and apple cider vinegar to condition.

-- I’m completely converted to my metal safety razor, when I concentrate it does a way better shave then my plastic razors used to.
+- I’m completely converted to a metal safety razor.
+When I concentrate (!) it does a way better shave then my plastic razors used to.

-- We buy our toilet paper in bulk unwrapped now so we just get months worth of rolls delivered in a big cardboard box.
+- We buy our toilet paper in bulk unwrapped, we get months worth delivered in a big cardboard box.

-- I’ve enjoyed experimenting with homemade cleaners and am amazed at the effectiveness of lemons, vinegar and bicarbonate of soda when it comes to cleaning our house!
+- I’ve enjoyed experimenting with homemade cleaners and am amazed at the effectiveness of lemons, vinegar and bicarbonate of soda.

 - We also have masses of wipes/cloths which all just go in the washing machine when used.
 I haven’t bought a cloth in over a year now.